lunchboxer/spelling-master/src/lib/level3-glossary.md

 : The number or quantity of something.
 "A large amount of snow fell during the storm."

 annoy
 : Bother or irritate.
-"Loud noises annoy me when I'm trying to concentrate."
+"Loud noises annoy me when I’m trying to concentrate."

 answer
 : A reply or response.
 "She knew the answer to the question."